 Describe how patient preferences and individual needs would be considered.
 PTAC identified promising approaches in many proposed models.
 For example, PTAC praised the new choices provided to Medicare beneficiaries under several proposed models-including Avera Health, Hopkins/Stanford, Mount Sinai, PRC, and UNMHSC-that all aimed to keep beneficiaries in their homes or communities and out of the hospital.
 However, PTAC observed that two proposed models (Avera Health and Dr. Antonucci) could be improved with a description of how patient preferences would be considered.

 For example, PTAC noted that the Dr. Antonucci proposed model did not describe how patients would be informed about differences between the model and the current payment system or what information patients would receive about the types of services and quality of care they would receive under the model.
-Further, PTAC recommended that the Avera Health proposed model, which would provide telemedicine in SNFs, document patient goals to ensure geriatricians providing telemedicine services take patient preferences and advanced care plans into account.
+Further, PTAC indicated that the Avera Health proposed model, which would provide telemedicine in SNFs, could be improved by documenting patient goals to ensure geriatricians providing telemedicine services take patient preferences and advanced care plans into account.
+Finally, PTAC commended the ASCO proposed model for allowing patients and oncologists to choose off-pathway treatments, but Committee members identified a need for close monitoring of the pathway adherence thresholds to ensure both high-quality care and consideration of individual patient preferences and needs.

 Develop formal shared decision-making processes.
 PTAC comments were largely positive regarding proposed models' commitment to pursuing shared decision-making.
-For example, PTAC supported the

-Hopkins/Stanford proposed model's focus on patient-centered care, including patient-directed care goals and training to improve patients' skill at communicating with their providers.
+For example, PTAC supported the Hopkins/Stanford proposed model's focus on patient-centered care, including patient-directed care goals and training to improve patients' skill at communicating with their providers.
 PTAC also noted that UNMHSC would add treatment options for patients without imposing new constraints, reduce avoidable transfers, and allow more patients to receive care in their local communities, which may align with patient and family preferences.

-PTAC also supported the inclusion of a shared decision-making quality measure in the LUGPA model, which was ultimately not recommended for implementation.
-PTAC also noted that two proposed models-IGG/SonarMD and PMA-improved patient engagement in their own care through remote monitoring and regular self-assessment.
-In four other models, PTAC recommended the addition of detailed, formal shared decision-making processes that go beyond the general processes described in the proposal to ensure that patient preferences were accounted for and patients and families were fully engaged in care decisions.
-These proposed models were focused on critical areas of care that are significantly affected by patient preferences, including serious illness care (AAHPM and C-TAC, both recommended for limited-scale testing) and oncology care (IOBS, recommended for further development and implementation, and HMH/Cota, recommended for limited-scale testing).
+PTAC also supported the inclusion of a shared decision-making quality measure in the LUGPA proposed model, which was ultimately not recommended for implementation.
+PTAC also noted that two proposed models-IGG/SonarMD and PMA-could improve patient engagement in their own care through remote monitoring and regular self-assessment.
+For the ACAAI proposed model, PTAC supported the emphasis on shared decision-making and provider-patient conversations for patients with asthma.

+In five other proposed models, PTAC noted that it would be beneficial to have additional detailed, formal shared decision-making processes that go beyond the general processes described in the proposal to ensure that patient preferences were accounted for and patients and families were fully engaged in care decisions.
+These proposed models were focused on critical areas of care that are significantly affected by patient preferences, including serious illness care (AAHPM and C-TAC, both recommended for limited-scale testing) and oncology care (ASCO, recommended for attention; IOBS, recommended for further development and implementation; and HMH/Cota, recommended for limited-scale testing).